MLA InSight Initiative Fall 2020 Forum

 Equitable Access to Knowledge

-On October 29-30, 2020, MLA will host a free online Fall Forum open to all.
-This is the sixth Summit in the MLA InSight Initiative, bringing together health sciences librarians, end-users, scholarly communication and information provider organizations in high-level, high-value dialogue on issues that matter to all those in our community.
+On October 29–30, 2020, MLA hosted a free online fall forum open to all.
+This was the sixth summit in the MLA InSight Initiative, bringing together health sciences librarians, end users, scholarly communication, and information provider organizations in high-level, high-value dialogue on issues that matter to all those in our community.
 For more information about this initiative—including objectives, outcomes, guidelines, and task force members—please consult the InSight Initiative home page.

 Equitable Access to Knowledge

-The forum is comprised of a keynote address, a themed panel discussion, and intense small group discussion sessions centered around the theme and will address questions of seamless, sustainable access to information, responsibilities of libraries and publishers in the COVID-19 era including the challenges of remote learning and inequities in access across disenfranchised health communities.
+The forum comprises a keynote address, a themed panel discussion, and intense small group discussion sessions centered around the theme and will address questions of seamless, sustainable access to information and responsibilities of libraries and publishers in the COVID-19 era, including the challenges of remote learning and inequities in access across disenfranchised health communities.

 This meeting will take place virtually, using Zoom.